Step 1: Controlling Tank by Subscribing to the Joy Topic

 catkin_package(SKIP_CMAKE_CONFIG_GENERATION SKIP_PKG_CONFIG_GENERATION)

-is to prevent Catkin from generating CMake Config and pkg-config files.
-These files are required to use the packages created here from other packages, and are mainly for libraries.
-Since such a package is not created in this tutorial, the generation process is not necessary.
-Also, as mentioned in Editing package.xml, the build type of the package should be “cmake”, but it seems that the process of generating config files does not work well with that build type.
-For this reason, the above description is included in this package.
+prevents Catkin from generating CMake Config files and pkg-config files.
+These files are needed when using packages created here from other packages, mainly for libraries.
+Since we’re not creating such packages, this generation process isn’t necessary.
+Also, as mentioned in Editing package.xml, we’re using the “cmake” build type for the package, and it seems Config file generation doesn’t work well with this build type.
+For these reasons, we include this statement in this package.

 set(CMAKE_CXX_STANDARD ${CHOREONOID_CXX_STANDARD})